 In coordination with the Recorder and Referee, plan appropriate racing events for the competition.

-Note that these are the minimum requirements for a competition with a BCSSA Sanction.
+Note that these are the minimum requirements for a competition with an SSBC Sanction.
 Competitions with SSC sanctions may have additional requirements.

 Other reporting requirements (within 14 days of the competition) include:

 The BC Winter Games (BCWG) are an important developmental event for athletes across the province.
 The BCWG are a mulit-sport event overseen by the BC Games Society and are held February of every other year (even years).
 Athletes represent their Zone at the Games.